Becoming Business Analyst without experience

 - Post-training you can go in for a full-fledged BA career using your background, domain, and experience.
 Once you acquire the required 2.5 Years of relevant BA experience you can comfortably go for CCBA certification.
 Please weigh these options looking at all pros and cons and then take an appropriate decision on the same.

 If becoming business analyst without experience is your primary concern then this is the way ahead to a great BA career ahead.

-- Try to learn the business terms, business process, look for any business (domain) terms repository available in your project or with client/on the web
+- Try to learn the business terms, business process, look for any business (domain) terms repository available in your project with client/on the web.

 - Take lead in any defect resolution/analysis with users during the deployment process.

 - Get involved in the user /implementation training